1934 Act definition

 1934 Act means the Securities Exchange Act of 1934, as amended.
 Reference to a specific section of the 1934 Act or regulation thereunder shall include such section or regulation, any valid regulation promulgated under such section, and any comparable provision of any future legislation or regulation amending, supplementing or superseding such section or regulation.

-1934 Act means the Securities Exchange Act of 1934, as amended, or any successor statute, and the rules and regulations promulgated thereunder.
+1934 Act means the Securities Exchange Act of 1934, as amended, or any successor federal statute, and the rules and regulations of the Commission thereunder, all as the same shall be in effect from time to time.

-1934 Act means the United States Securities Exchange Act of 1934, as amended;
+1934 Act means the United States Securities Exchange Act of 1934;